-The OYLPN is a network of youth-led substance misuse prevention providers and youth across the state who are committed to the cornerstones of youth-led prevention, peer prevention, positive youth development, and community service.
+OYLPN is a network of youth-led substance misuse prevention providers and youth across the state who are committed to the cornerstones of youth-led prevention, peer prevention, positive youth development, and community service.
+It is comprised of:

-The network provides needed support for student, school and parent organizations, and can connect you with other like-minded groups in addition to providing resources, training, and more.
-As a joint-venture between Prevention Action Alliance and The Ohio Department of Mental Health & Addiction Services.
-Together, we build and expand partnerships between youth-led substance misuse prevention programs which develop and strengthen prevention efforts at the state and local levels.
+The network provides needed support for the student, school, and parent organizations, and can connect you with other like-minded groups in addition to providing resources, training, and more.
+As a joint-venture between Prevention Action Alliance and the Ohio Department of Mental Health & Addiction Services, we build and expand partnerships between youth-led substance misuse prevention programs that develop and strengthen prevention efforts at the state and local levels.